cmsj/cmsj.github.io/_posts/2018-04-12-lua-stack-adventures.md

 }
 ```

 Slightly more complex than the last example, but still manageable.
-Unfortunately in practice this is a fairly suboptimal implementation of a C→Lua call - storing things in `LUA_REGISTRYINDEX` is fine, but it's often nicer to use multiple tables for different things.
+Unfortunately in practice this is a fairly suboptimal implementation of a C→Lua call - storing things in the `LUA_REGISTRYINDEX` table is fine, but it's often nicer to use multiple tables for different things.
 The big problem here though is that `lua_call()` doesn't trap errors.
 If the Lua code raises an exception, Lua will `longjmp` to a panic handler and `abort()` your app.

 So, writing this a bit more completely, we get: